Tri-Amici/SEPM/ReadMe.txt

     8         Matt Kellock        Niall Horan         Medium         Unresolved     Open           Equipment Malfunction

+NOTE: The following options will only appear for technicians.

 Option 3.
-This option is only available to and will only appear for technicians.
-This option will result in the technician user being presented with a list of the open tickets that have been assigned to them, if there are any.
+View Assigned Open Tickets - This option will result in the technician user being presented with a list of the open tickets that have been assigned to them, if there are any.
 For example:

     ID        Creator             Assignee            Severity       Resolution     Status         Description